-No exploration of menopause is possible without the general exploration of womanhood.
+No exploration of menopause is possible without the general exploration of womanhood and how it has been regarded over time.
 Therefore, here too, aspects of femininity, womanhood and menopause will be explored together.

 The exploration is broken up into several subparts.
 To start with, we explore the medical and evolutionary model and the meaning these ascribe to menopause.
 Though these meanings cannot be denied, they underplay the essence of womanhood.
 Because of their elitist and patriarchal nature and background, the medical models are severely limiting and oppressive, and we will explore how and why this is so.

 We then explore the meaning various religions and spiritual traditions of the world ascribe to menopause.
 The psychological aspects, and the symbolism of menopause will be addressed subsequently, and the summary, and amalgamation of all these different concepts.
 At the time I promised to undertake this work, I had no idea how complex the topic really was, and how vast the exploration, but I am glad to have the opportunity to attempt this exploration.
 At this point, I am not sure how many separate weblogs will be taken up, and I would like to stay with the here and now.

 Before we go deeper into it, I’d like to narrate a little story from my childhood as it relates to the concept of purity and innocence.

 Pure As A Child!